After the Fall of the Glossy Magazine, What’s Left of Condé Nast?

 The focus, then, is on Lynch.
 When I met him, I asked several times what made him the right person for the job, which he didn’t quite answer.
 “When they first approached me, that was my question.
 It just seemed out of left field,” he said, before adding he had chosen the Condé job over three others he was considering.
 Lynch said that after running companies that delivered content made by other people, he now believed the only way to compete with the major tech companies was by producing exclusive content.
 Condé employees were encouraged by Lynch’s tech background, even if he was coming from the music-streaming service preferred by their parents; they hoped this would allow him to approach each of the brands and their teams dispassionately.
 (The fact that he sold Pandora 18 months after becoming CEO has done little to dispel the rumors of the company’s impending sale.)
 Lynch admitted during his listening tour that the only Condé magazine he consistently read was The New Yorker, and in a meeting with The New Yorker’s staff, he spitballed whether, in the spirit of collaboration, the magazine might ship its cast-off articles to, say, Vanity Fair.

 After six months of listening-touring, Lynch has settled on a vision for the future of Condé Nast.
 Lynch told me he had big hopes for video, especially having run Sling TV prior to Pandora.
-Finding more ways to make money directly from consumers will be key.
-And he is convinced there are savings to be found in geographic efficiencies.
+He is convinced there are savings to be found in geographic efficiencies.
 Sorting out the complicated international merger is among his first major tasks: Bob Sauerberg’s assistant had stayed on to help with the transition, but the international division was so separate that she couldn’t name a single person Lynch should talk to abroad.

 Condé Nast was, for a long time, a place where people simply felt lucky to get in the door.
 But Condé expats have left in recent years to found Glossier, become the “chief content officer” of Goop, and work at Instagram, Snapchat, YouTube, and Victoria Beckham’s clothing line.
 Last year, The New Yorker’s editorial staff unionized, followed by Pitchfork and Ars Technica, a tech-news site.
 The New Yorker’s union did not include the magazine’s writers, who are technically independent contractors, and the process revealed the fact that some writers received health benefits while most didn’t.
 A group of the magazine’s writers met at Soda Bar in Prospect Heights earlier this month to discuss a proposal in which Condé would offer some writers health insurance in exchange for a take in any film and TV projects that result from their articles.
 “Condé Nast was the publishing company of the one percent, and now suddenly class-consciousness dialectics have come to Condé,” one writer says.